Steve6630/Morse-Code/README.md

 - You can check the morse through the Output text file and compare your results with it.
 - And also after encoding you can run the decoder to look up as how your input would look at real time when given through a Morse Embosser.

+### Please Note that the encoder wil generate a text file as an output with the name <strong>Output.txt</strong> text file.
+That file will be taken from the decoder to produce output which shows us  how th input will look in real time.

+## The executable files have also been included with the code for better accessibility and compatibility.

 Any suggestions to improve this repo are welcome!